-You can create Key Results using Task Tracking non measurables in Profit.co.
-This KR type directly associates your task with the created key result, so that you can track the progress of your selected tasks from the workspace via key results.
+You can create key results using Task Tracking in Profit.co.
+This key result type directly associates your task with the created key result, so that you can track the progress of your selected tasks from the workspace via key results.

 The third type of key result is Baseline KPI.
 This can be used when you don’t have a clear idea about the value of a KPI and you want to establish one.
 For example, this could involve either establishing a customer satisfaction score or an employee score–it’s about creating something you don’t have at the moment and need to establish a baseline for moving forward.